 ASICS is known for selling shoes and other athletic items, as well as clothing and accessories.
-The company’s e-commerce website avails an exhaustive list of products and items separated by category and size.
-The company also takes a pretty straightforward approach to cross-selling in order to get customers to buy a whole package of athletic gear (rather than just one item at a time).
+The company’s ecommerce website avails an exhaustive list of products and items separated by category and size.

 Sephora is a famous makeup and beauty products company with over 300 different beauty brands in stock on their e-commerce website at all times.
 What’s the key to Sephora’s cross-selling strategy, you may ask?
 Bundling!

 Sephora offers both pre-packaged bundles and per-customer offers, giving the buyer a little bit of control over what items they add to the deal.
 There are also weekly rotating offers, highlighting different brands each week while giving new opportunities to repeat customers.